-- C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - ✓ Include early decision, early action, and students who began studies during summer in this cohort. - ✓ Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission.

-FIRST-TIME, FIRST YEAR (FRESHMAN) STUDENT APPLICANTS TOTAL Total first-time, first-year (freshman) men who applied 729 Total first-time, first-year (freshman) women who applied 896 Total first-time, first-year (freshman) men who were admitted 657 Total first-time, first-year (freshman) women who were admitted 831 Total full-time, first-time, first-year (freshman) men who enrolled 168 Total part-time, first-time, first-year (freshman) men who enrolled 1 Total full-time, first-time, first-year (freshman) women who enrolled 214 Total part-time, first-time, first-year (freshman) women who enrolled 0
+- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Since the total may include students who did not provide gender data, the detail need not sum to the total.
+Total first-time, first-year (freshman) men who applied 812 Total first-time, first-year (freshman) women who applied 815 Total first-time, first-year (freshman) men who were admitted 779 Total first-time, first-year (freshman) women who were admitted 789 • Total full-time, first-time, first-year (freshman) men who enrolled 189 Total part-time, first-time, first-year (freshman) men who enrolled 3 • Total full-time, first-time, first-year (freshman) women who enrolled 201 Total part-time, first-time, first-year (freshman) women who enrolled 2 • Total first-time, first-year (degree-seeking) who applied 1741 Total first-time, first-year (degree-seeking) who were admitted 1669 Total first-time, first-year (degree-seeking) who enrolled 395

-C2.
-Freshman wait-listed students
+C2 Freshman wait-listed students

-✓ Students who met admission requirements but whose final admission was contingent on space availability)
+Students who met admission requirements but whose final admission was contingent on space availability

-Do you have a policy of placing students on a waiting list? \Box Yes \boxtimes No
+Yes No Do you have a policy of placing students on a waiting list? ✓

-If yes, please answer the questions below for Fall 2020 admissions:
+If yes, please answer the questions below for Fall 2021 admissions: